iamindika/cm-coding-challenge/README.md

   [Render Props vs React Hooks](https://javascript.plainenglish.io/render-props-vs-hooks-a73ec72180ed)

   I've always been curious if react hooks would completely take over react class components.
 This goes on to show that although hooks provide a more efficient solution in most cases, there are some situations where react class components can still be viable.
-Here render props is an react architecture that has been replaced with custom hooks.
-However custom hooks can lead to more expensive calculations when a component's UI is complex which is where the react class based render props solution really shines.
+Here render props is a react architecture that has been replaced with custom hooks.
+However custom hooks can lead to more expensive calculations when a component's UI is complex which is where render props using react classes really shines.
 It's nice to know that react class components are still viable since the introduction of the react hook api.

   [NextJS](https://nextjs.org/)